-1.3 Decisions on the admission of pupils with a statement of special educational need / Education, Health and Care plan are made by the Local Authority.
-The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.
+1.3 Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.
+The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with Special Educational Needs.

-2 Information about the policy for identification and assessment of pupils with SEN
+2 Information about the policy for identification and assessment of pupils with SEND